ExtCan/Blender-Halcyon-Engine/README.md

 documented there.
 It is an honest lossy mapping, not a pretence that the two systems are the same.

-Roughness maps to a Phong/Blinn exponent by the classic `2/r⁴ − 2` relation, clamped.
+Roughness maps to a Phong/Blinn exponent by the classic `2/r⁴ − 2` relation,
+clamped.

 ### Transparency

 A true A-buffer (Carpenter 1984).
 Every transparent fragment is shaded and kept; fragments are then sorted per pixel and composited by layer rank.
 It is correct through any depth of overlapping surfaces, unlike the per-object sorting most period renderers used — which is also available, as `Painter's Algorithm`, because its failures are part of the look.
+Screen Door transparency punches dither-pattern holes instead: no sorting, no blending, pure period.

 ### Shadows